Built-in Types Overview¶

 aren't in error.
 But then the behavior is backend-dependent.
 In this case, the

-value and fails with the same error message as the
+interpreter sees the Int value and fails with the same error message as the

 type checker.